dylenthomas/LiveASRonRPi-4/README.md

 # whisper
-Software for running whistle detection model on raspberry pi - whisper.
+codebase to run ASR on a raspberry pi 4 and control smart relays with it.